tienbui1508/ResellTrack/README.md

 # ResellTrack
 Your Ultimate Selling Companion!
 Organise purchased items, track their value, and record sales.
 Start tracking and optimising your reselling journey today!
+A big upgrade on UI is coming soon!
+Better support for iPads and Macs!!!

 # Description